Redistricting in Wisconsin: Process

 If any municipality fails to submit a ward plan by the statutory deadline, any voter living in the municipality can submit a plan to the Wisconsin circuit court which has jurisdiction over that municipality, and the court can either adopt that plan or amend the plan as they see fit.
 The municipality can still supersede a plan imposed under such circumstances by passing their own ward plan.
 Ward lines are required to remain stable for the decade and cannot be changed after a plan is adopted.

 After the wards have been drawn, counties are directed to hold public hearings on the county district plan.
 Cities are given another 60 days to draw new aldermanic districts based on the new ward lines.
 Aldermanic districts, unlike ward boundaries, can be changed with a 2/3 vote of the municipal council.
 Towns and villages, under Wisconsin law, elect their boards at-large and do not draw aldermanic districts.

-The Wisconsin Legislative Research Bureau compiles the county and ward data, with detailed population statistics, into a database which is usually ready by September 1.
+The Wisconsin Legislative Reference Bureau compiles the county and ward data, with detailed population statistics, into a database which is usually ready by September 1.
 From there, typically the two major parties will each devise one or more preferred legislative maps for their parties interests, usually prioritizing their partisan advantage, but also considering interests such as (a) protecting incumbents, (b) maintaining influence in particular geographic areas, (c) tending to the concerns of a particular interest group or population or industry, etc. From there, the legislative process plays out between the legislature and the governor, with influence and lobbying from external parties with their own interests in the outcome.

 Since 1983, the Wisconsin Legislature and Governor have only been able to successfully pass a redistricting law once—in 2011, when Republicans held full control of state government.
 In 1992 and 2002, with the Legislature and Governor unable to reach an agreement, the state maps were drawn by panels of United States federal judges.
 Divided government in 2021 and 2022 again resulted in a court-ordered plan.